Political positions of Lisa Murkowski: Alaska Native issues

 Murkowski is an active member of the Senate Committee on Indian Affairs and served as Vice Chairman of the committee during the 110th Congress.
 She is the Chairman of the Senate Energy and Natural Resources Committee and a member of the Committee on Appropriations, and has a continuing role on the Health, Education, Labor and Pensions Committee.
 In 2009, she was honored with a Congressional Leadership Award by the National Congress of American Indians.
 She is the first Alaskan to receive the award.

 In 2012, Murkowski submitted a biomass-related amendment for inclusion in the Tribal Energy Bill that contained a provision for tribes to be authorized to become involved with rural biomass energy demonstration projects, as Murkowski insisted that the bill did this only for tribes in the Contiguous United States and not Alaska.
 Murkowski called the bill without her amendment "another one of those laws and rules that don’t work in Alaska, where our people have hundreds of thousands of acres of timber lands and an enormous need for exactly these sorts of innovative solutions."
 The amendment was passed unanimously by the Senate Committee on Indian Affairs on September 13, 2012.

-At the start of the 116th United States Congress, Murkowski and Democrat Catherine Cortez Masto revived Savanna's Act, a bill intended to improve the response of the federal government to the crisis of murdered and missing Native American women and girls.
+At the start of the 116th Congress, Murkowski and Democrat Catherine Cortez Masto revived Savanna's Act, a bill intended to improve the response of the federal government to the crisis of murdered and missing Native American women and girls.
 The bill passed in Senate with unanimous support during the previous Congress when it was sponsored by then-Senator Heidi Heitkamp, but was blocked from passing in the House by Chair of the House Judiciary Committee Bob Goodlatte.
 Of the bill, Murkowski said, "It got held up in the House literally over one member.
 That member’s gone and I’m still here."

 In January 2020, Murkowski co-sponsored the INVEST Act, a bill that sought to improve the existing New Markets Tax Credit program to heighten its outreach to Native communities.
 Mazie Hirono, a fellow sponsor of the bill, said the bill would ensure "Native Hawaiian communities in our state and other Native communities across the country will benefit from new access to much-needed resources" and that she was "proud to join Senator Murkowski to introduce this legislation to support Native communities and build on the program’s success."

 In April 2020, after Congress allocated $8 billion in funding for tribal governments as part of the CARES Act, Murkowski and Alaska Representative Don Young were among thirty-one lawmakers to sign a letter to President Trump requesting the funding be allocated quickly while also being distributed in a manner respectful to tribal sovereignty: "It is therefore incumbent upon these agencies to respect the inherent sovereignty of Indian Tribes and show deference to Tribal views, particularly as they relate to the use and distribution of CARES Act resources."